Fine chemical: Biotechnology

 Animal or plant cells, removed from tissues, will continue to grow if cultivated under the appropriate nutrients and conditions.
 When carried out outside the natural habitat, the process is called cell culture.

-Mammalian cell culture fermentation, also known as recombinant DNA technology, is used mainly for the production of complex big molecule therapeutic proteins, a.k.a. biopharmaceuticals.
+Mammalian cell culture fermentation, also known as recombinant DNA technology, is used mainly for the production of complex big molecule therapeutic proteins, or biopharmaceuticals.
 The first products made were interferon (discovered in 1957), insulin, and somatropin.
-Commonly used cell lines are Chinese hamster ovary (CHO) cells or plant cell cultures.
+Commonly used cell lines are Chinese hamster ovary (CHO) cells and plant cell cultures.
 The production volumes are very small.
-They exceed 100 kg per year for only three products: Rituxan (Roche-Genentech), Enbrel (Amgen and Merck & Co. [formerly Wyeth]), and Remicade (Johnson & Johnson).
-Fine chemical production by mammalian cell culture is a much more demanding operation than conventional biocatalysis and –synthesis.
+They exceed 100 kg per year for only three products: Rituxan (Roche-Genentech), Enbrel (Amgen and Merck & Co.), and Remicade (Johnson & Johnson).
+Fine chemical production by mammalian cell culture is a much more demanding operation than conventional biocatalysis and biosynthesis.
 The bioreactor batch requires more stringent controls of operating parameters, since mammalian cells are heat and shear sensitive.
 In addition, the growth rate of mammalian cells is very slow, lasting from days to several months.
-While there are substantial differences between microbial and mammalian technologies (e.g., the volume / value relationships are 10 $/kg and 100 tons for microbial, 1,000,000 $/kg and 10 kilograms for mammalian technology; the cycle times are 2–4 and 10–20 days, respectively), they are even more pronounced between mammalian and synthetic chemical technology (see Table 1).
+While there are substantial differences between microbial and mammalian technologies (the volume / value relationships are $10/kg and 100 tonnes for microbial and $1,000,000/kg and 10 kilograms for mammalian technology; the cycle times are 2–4 and 10–20 days, respectively), they are even more pronounced between mammalian and synthetic chemical technology (see Table 1).